rluu/flashcards/README.md

-# todo-webapp
+# flashcards

 ### Description

-This project is a webapp that features todo list functionality, built on top of Python/Django.
+This project is a webapp that features flashcard functionality for the learning new subjects.

+Coming features:
+- User accounts
+- Multiple flashcard sets
+- Import and export of flashcards.

+Software stack:
+- Python/Django.

 Creation date: 2015-01-09.